marcelomendoncasoares/logos/README.md

 ## Streamlit Search App

-- [ ] Build a first app version that allows the user to search for a specific topic and get a list of paragraphs that contain the topic.
+- [x] ~~Build a first app version that allows the user to search for a specific topic and get a list of paragraphs that contain the topic.~~
+- [ ] Add a button to copy the paragraph to the clipboard with citation for easy usage in study programs.
 - [ ] Allow the user to select only `dense`, only `sparse` or only `keyword` search while performing a query.
 - [ ] If the passage is only a fragment of a paragraph, show the full paragraph